meta-me/metame-website/_drafts/MetaMe-0.12.0-now-available.md

    - Receive a notification when you are at 80% of your goal
 - Notifications settings
    - Have granular control over what notifications you would like to receive from MetaMe
+- Hide application from dashboard
+   - Hide an application by right clicking the application on the most used widget

 ###### Enhancements
 - Greatly improved dashboard performance